kennethd/coursera-getdata-009-project/CodeBook.md

 ### Transformation of Variable Names

-The names of the 86 numeric variables are modified by reading the tidy dataset from disk with `read.table(check.names = T)` which converts any characters that are not valid for variable names in R to a dot, so for example, "angle(Z,gravityMean)" becomes "angle.Z.gravityMean."
+The names of the 86 numeric variables are modified by reading the subset data from disk with `read.table(check.names = T)` which converts any characters that are not valid for variable names in R to a dot, so for example, "angle(Z,gravityMean)" becomes "angle.Z.gravityMean."